laurakond/Artly/README.md

 - The user has an option to save an artwork by clicking on the bookmark icon in the artwork list view.
   - The icon will change to indicate that the user has already saved it.
-  - The saved artwork count displayed next to the icon, indicates to how many users have the artwork saved, and will discrease/increase based on the saved artwork count.
+  - The saved artwork count displayed next to the icon, indicates how many users have the artwork saved, and will dicrease/increase based on the saved artwork count.
 - To access and review the saved artworks, the user can do so by clicking on the "Saved artworks" button in the navigation bar.
 - The list of artworks is rendered the same way as the main artwork list.